 - Improve sales efficiency – Ensure context retention so that conversations are picked up where they had been left off, with a unified omnichannel engagement hub.

 - Differentiate with personalized guidance – eGain’s solution powers a personalized customer needs assessment that prioritizes and spells out actions (e.g., improve credit score, increase savings, etc.) and products that will help customers achieve their financial goals.

 - Enhance millennial reach – Make high-quality financial guidance and coaching available to price-sensitive, digital-first millennials through a banker bot and automated outbound digital coaching.

 - Enhance compliance – Ensure contextual, consistent, and auditable financial advice at scale that is also compliant with industry regulations.

-- Optimize performance – eGain’s omnichannel analytics capability makes A/B testing easy, while allowing you to measure, manage, and optimize your sales operation.
+- Optimize performance – eGain’s omnichannel analytics capability makes A/B testing easy while allowing you to measure, manage, and optimize your sales operation.

 AI-Guided Sales and Advice at Work

 Let us take the case of getting millennials ready to buy a home. eGain Sales Advisor will guide the assessment session to recommend a prioritized action plan to the customer with successive next best steps (reducing debt, increasing their credit score, or saving for a larger down payment).
-The banker bot will also check in with customers as they execute their plan, encouraging progress and celebrating success.
+The banker bot will also check in with customers as they execute their plans, encouraging progress and celebrating success.
 The process repeats until the customer is ready to buy a home and eager to discuss mortgage options.
 In other words, the real-time assessment guidance and ongoing coaching creates demand for the financial institution’s mortgage offerings in this case!

 HOW TO GET STARTED